 2. GET MORE REST

 Try to rest by sleeping more, working less, and spending more time just relaxing by doing self-care activities.

-It's important to remember that when you are live Fibromyalgia, you should be taking time every day to relieve stress to help avoid a flare.
+It's important to remember that when you live with fibromyalgia, you should be taking time every day to relieve stress to help avoid a flare.

-If you haven't been doing this and dealing with flares, then it's as good a time to start prioritizing self-care, learning to rest, and how to de-stress.
+If you haven't been doing this and dealing with flares, then it's a good time to start prioritizing self-care, learning to rest, and de-stress.

 3. USE HEAT THERAPY

 Heat therapy often works to help decrease fibromyalgia muscle pain.
 The heat helps relax your muscles and helps increase blood flow through your body.
 Heat therapy is beneficial if cold temperature triggers muscle or joint pain.